-Although the concept is relatively new and its history is well documented, at the time of this writing (mid 2017), a suggestion has arisen that it was discovered quite a bit earlier.
+Although the concept is relatively new and its history is well documented, in mid-2017, a suggestion arose that it was discovered quite a bit earlier.

-The common form of the history has it that Wootters and Zurek as a team and Dieks independently recognized that quantum mechanics forbids copying, in reaction to a paper that purported to show how such a copying machine could be used to communicate faster than the speed of light.
+The common form of the history has it that W. K. Wootters and W. H. Zurek as a team and D. Dieks independently recognized that quantum mechanics forbids copying, in reaction to a paper that purported to show how such a copying machine could be used to communicate faster than the speed of light.

-Recently, however, Ortigoso has discovered that J. L. Park published a paper in 1970, in the first issue of a journal called Foundations of Physics, that demonstrated the same principle!
+Recently, however, J. Ortigoso has discovered that J. L. Park published a paper in 1970, in the first issue of a journal called Foundations of Physics, that demonstrated the same principle!
 Foundations of Physics is now one of the most important journals in the field, but at the time was brand new, and received little attention.
-The full implications of this realization on the history of quantum information remain to be seen.
+Researchers are in the process of incorporating this new recognition into their histories of quantum information.

 © Keio University